High School Graduation Requirements

 Certificates of Completion are presented to non-diploma-bound students receiving special education services who meet all the goals and objectives specified in their Individualized Education Programs (IEP).
 A Certificate of Completion is issued at the completion of the student’s prescribed educational program.
 Students receiving Certificates of Completion are eligible to participate in commencement ceremonies.
 See Administrative Procedure 4770

-- Credit Requirements See shortcuts at left.
+- Credit Requirements See shortcuts at right.